 The cocktail party.
 Suave, continental, the utmost.

-Today’s cocktail parties are but a remnant of the original, sophisticated gatherings that grew up in the ’20s and ’30s and reached atomclockmature perfection in the ’50s.
+Today’s cocktail parties are but a remnant of the original, sophisticated gatherings that grew up in the ’20s and ’30s and reached mature perfection in the ’50s.
 The music is different, the dress code is much less formal, and even the drinks are…just not the same.

 But it doesn’t have to be that way, does it?
 With a little imagination and a few bucks, anyone can reach back to 50 years ago and pull the elegance and glamour of a real cocktail party into the present.